OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ## model-changes-for-units

+Note that we really want to use Redux state when getting database values.
+This specifies how to get the values if not yet in Reudx.

 The models in src/server/models need to be updated for the database changes and for places where subsets of the data is needed from the database for the pseudocode proposed in this document.
-Every model code will have a constructor, createTable, mapRow, insert and getAll as exist in current models.
+Every model code will have a constructor, createTable, mapRow, insert, delete and getAll as exist in current models.
+Each new function needs to be added to the SQL code in addition to the model.
 Changes for specific database changes are:

-TODO finish this

 ### unit

 Unit is a new model.
 Functions needed:

-- createUnitTypesEnum for the new enum needed.
+- create Unit.type, Displayable.type & UnitRepresent.type enums for the new enum needed.
-- getDisplayable for if unit displayable
-- getTypeMeter for if unit is of type meter
-- getTypeUnit for if unit is of type unit

-There needs to be an equivalent enum/structure for unit_type.
-It will be named UnitType.
 If on client side so similarly to src/client/app/types/items.ts and any others like it.
 If on server side the similar to src/server/models/Meter.js.
+- getVisibleMeter(DisplayableTypesEnum user, conn): return all units of type_of_unit meter that are visible to user.
+If user is all then displayable of all; if user is admin then displayable of all or admin.
+- getVisibleUnitOrSuffix(DisplayableTypesEnum user, conn): return all units of type_of_unit Unit.type.unit or Unit.type.suffix that are visible to user.
+If user is all then displayable of all; if user is admin then displayable of all or admin.
+- getTypeMeter(conn): return all units where type = meter
+- getTypeUnit(conn): return all units where type = unit
+- getByID(integer id, conn): for given unit id return the associated unit object
+- getByName(string name, conn): for given unit name return the associated unit object.
+Return special value if does not exist.
+- getByUnitIndexMeter(integer unitIndex, conn): given a unit_index of a Unit.type.meter, return the associated unit id.
+- getByUnitIndexUnit(integer unitIndex, conn): given a unit_index of a Unit.type.unit, return the associated unit id.
+Must return special value if conversion does not exist - need to decide.
+- getSuffix(conn): return all units where suffix != ''
+- unitObject.update(conn): updates all other values for the id where all values are provided by the unitObject

 ### conversion

-conversion is a new model.
+Conversion is a new model.

+- getBySourceDestination(integer source, integer destination, conn): returns the conversion object associated with given source and destination.
+- conversionObject.update(conn): updates all other values for the source and destination where all values are provided by the conversionObject
+- delete(integer source, integer destination, conn): removes this conversion from the database

 ### meter

-Meter exists but needs to be changed for new columns.
+Meter exists but needs to be changed for new columns. getUnitId(id, conn): for the meter id provided, return the unit_id meaning the row/column index in C<sub>ik</sub>/P<sub>ik</sub>.
+To do this the unit_id for the desired meter is used to reference the units table and the entry's unit_index is returned.

 ### group

 - Group exists but needs to be changed for new columns.
 - Whenever the default_graphic_unit is stored/fetched, the "no unit" value of -99 must be switched with null to avoid a foreign key violation.
 This mean that when fetching, null is changed to -99.
 When storing, -99 is changed to null.
+- getDisplayable(conn): returns all groups that are displayable

 ## oed-page-changes